DevMountain/Hosting-Digital-Ocean/README.md

 ## swapfile (optional)
 Many students buy a Digital Ocean droplet on the $5 tier, which comes with limited RAM.
 A swapfile can effectively extend the amount of given RAM by swapping out less-recently-used files to the hard disk.
 This can come in handy.
 For example, sometimes when running a build on a low-RAM droplet, the process will time out because there is not enough RAM.
 Having a swapfile in place can help with this.
+A swapfile is particularly a good idea if your project uses Gulp.

 <details> <summary> swapfile details </summary>